Azure/az-cgpu-onboarding/Customer-Onboarding-Doc-(Provisioning-from-Linux-host-SecureBootDisabled).md

 Download [cgpu-onboarding-package.tar.gz](https://github.com/Azure-Confidential-Computing/PrivatePreview/releases/download/V1.0.2/cgpu-onboarding-package.tar.gz) from [Azure-Confidential-Computing-CGPUPrivatePreview-v1.0.2](https://github.com/Azure-Confidential-Computing/PrivatePreview/releases/tag/V1.0.2) if you haven't.

 ```
-# In a separate local terminal not connected to your vm, upload cgpu-onboarding-package.tar.gz to your VM
+# In a separate local terminal not connected to your vm, upload cgpu-onboarding-package.tar.gz to your VM.
-# Replace [adminusername] and [IP] with your admin user name and IP address
+# Replace [adminusername] and [IP] with your admin user name and IP address.
 scp -i <private key path> cgpu-onboarding-package.tar.gz [adminusername]@[IP]:/home/[adminusername]

-# In the terminal window connected to your VM, extract the onboarding folder from tar.gz, then step into the folder
+# In the terminal window connected to your VM, extract the onboarding folder from tar.gz, then step into the folder.
 tar -zxvf cgpu-onboarding-package.tar.gz
 cd cgpu-onboarding-package

 # In the terminal window connected to your VM, install the GPU-Driver in cgpu-onboarding-package folder.
 # This step also requires a reboot.
-Please wait about 5-10 min to reconnect to the VM
+Please wait about 5-10 min to reconnect to the VM.
 bash step-1-install-gpu-driver.sh

 # After rebooting, reconnect to the VM.
-Recall it is as shown
+Recall it is as shown.
 ssh -i <private key path> [adminusername]@[IP] -v

 # validate if the confidential compute mode is on.